-Nick Routley is creative director at Visual Capitalist, and a graduate of Emily Carr University and BCIT.
-His desire to push the boundaries of visual communication has helped Visual Capitalist become the premier resource for Investor Education.
+Nick Routley’s desire to push the boundaries of visual communication and data journalism has helped Visual Capitalist become a premier resource for investment news and forward-looking content.
 You can find Nick at the VC foosball table, or tweeting and Instagramming as @Phanyxx.

 Chris brings over 12 years of experience in media sales, marketing and client services.
 He is passionate about helping his clients meet their goals and achieving success while growing Visual Capitalist as a leading media company.
 When not at work, Chris spends his time with his family, playing his 1978 Gibson Les Paul guitar way too loudly and adding to his ever-growing vinyl collection.

 If you were granted one wish, what would it be?

 To be able to speak, read and write every language ever created.
 Imagine the people you could meet…

 Jan has navigated creative professions such as interior design, film and fashion production.
 She has coordinated corporate events for top-level executives and even rock stars like Gene Simmons.
 Equipped with 10+ years of investor communications, Jan recognizes the changing landscape of the investor audience, which helps her focus better on the needs of the client.